NPO ESCOT:value-creating non-profit organization

 However, no significant changes were observed at depths of 0.3m (gray line) and 2.0m (yellow line).

-4) Water temperature variation by depth
+• Water temperature fluctuations by depth

 The average water temperature difference of 2.04℃ between depths of 0.1m and 2.0m is set at 100, and the heat absorption rate by depth is shown.